AriFordsham/GHCWiki/welcome.md

 # Next steps

+We are actively working on cleaning up a few remaining issues with CI:

+ * build times are still very long on Windows, despite the fact that we are only building the `quick` build flavour on that platform;
+   consequently GitLab CI Windows builds do sometimes timeout when we are faced with long build queues.

+ * we at times run low on disk space on our Windows builder runners, resulting in occasional spurious build failures

+ * Appveyor builds generally never finish

 GitLab upstream has been incredibly supportive of our transition effort and has expressed interest in assisting us with issues that we encounter.
 Our current requests can be found on our [migration effort's tracking ticket](https://gitlab.com/gitlab-org/gitlab-ce/issues/55039).